 You can only apply for semester two (July – Nov).
 You must reapply for on-campus housing for semester one at the end of semester two.

 On-campus housing is not guaranteed.
 Curtin’s Housing Services can also assist you to find off-campus housing.

 Payments for your on-campus room is required before you arrive.
 Please take some time to carefully read the Housing Handbook and Lease Agreement.

-3. Submit your application form to the Study Abroad and Exchange Office Your application form must be submitted together with some other documents
+3. Submit your application form to the Study Abroad and Exchange Office Your application form must be submitted together with three other documents

 - a copy of your academic transcript (in English)

 - a copy of your passport details page.
 Please note: Your student visa will be linked to your passport.
 You must ensure your passport is valid and is the passport that you will travel on.

 - proof you can meet our English language requirements as approved by the academic board.